PennLINC/data_dl/README.md

 # abcd_dl
-downloader (and deleter) for ABCD from NDA
+Downloader (and deleter) for ABCD from NDA.
 This will download and subsquently delete subject data from the ABCD data on NDA.
+The point is to not keep data that is available publically on our own storage.

 ```python
 import abcd_dl